Feno Ilirel

 Holidays

-The Festival of Smoke is a monthly observance held throughout the Empire on the night of the new moon, when ceremonies involving the use of perfumed smokes created from a specific formula of herbs and alchemical compounds are carried out, said to prevent the spreading of miasma and so, the outbreak of plague.
+The Festivals of Smoke are monthly observances held throughout the Empire on the night of the new moon, when ceremonies involving the use of perfumed smokes created from a specific formula of herbs and alchemical compounds are carried out, said to prevent the spreading of miasma and so, the outbreak of plague.
+While most universally practiced in her home province, any major city in the empire will make careful observance of these ceremonies as a measure of hygiene considered vital in Imperial culture.

 Favoured Animals